-Opinion on the Financial Statements and Financial Highlights
+Opinion on the Consolidated Financial Statements and Financial Highlights

-We have audited the accompanying consolidated balance sheets of Portman Ridge Finance Corporation and subsidiaries (the "Company"), including the consolidated schedules of investments, as of December 31, 2022 and 2021, the related consolidated statements of operations, cash flows, changes in net assets, the financial highlights for years ended December 31, 2022 and 2021, and the related notes.
-In our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations, changes in net assets, cash flows and financial highlights for each of the two years in the period ended December 31, 2022 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Portman Ridge Finance Corporation and subsidiaries (the "Company"), including the consolidated schedules of investments, as of December 31, 2023 and 2022, the related consolidated statements of operations, cash flows, changes in net assets, and the consolidated financial highlights for each of the three years in the period then ended, and the related notes (collectively referred to as "financial statements and financial highlights").
+In our opinion, the financial statements and financial highlights for each of the Company as of December 31, 2023 and 2022, and the results of its operations, changes in net assets, cash flows, and financial highlights for each of the three years in the period then ended in conformity with accounting principles generally accepted in the United States of America.
+The financial highlights for the years ended December 31, 2020 and 2019 were audited by other auditors whose report dated March 11, 2021, expressed an unqualified opinion on such financial highlights.